GIRLS ADVISORY BOARD

-- Responsible for 57 grants, totaling $170,000, awarded to area nonprofits serving girls in Chester County!
+- Is responsible for over 70 grants, totaling close to $224,000 awarded to area nonprofits serving girls in Chester County!

-- Co-host of the first national Girls Grantmaking Conference in which more than thirty high-school girls from across the country, including our own GAB girls, taught us and each other how they identify and implement change through grantmaking in their communities.
-Click here to read the full news release.
+- Was the co-host of the first national Girls Grant-making Conference in which more than thirty high-school girls from across the country, including our own GAB girls, taught us and each other how they identify and implement change through grant-making in their communities.

 - Brings together girls from 27 different public, private and parochial schools.
 Nearly every high school in Chester County has been represented on GAB since the program’s inception.

-- Awarded the 2007 “Outstanding Youth in Philanthropy” Award by the Association of Fundraising Professionals, Greater Philadelphia Chapter.
+- Was awarded the 2007 “Outstanding Youth in Philanthropy” Award by the Association of Fundraising Professionals, Greater Philadelphia Chapter.

-- Part of the Girls Grantmaking Network, an international network of women’s funds with girls’ grantmaking programs.
-Within this network, GAB members serve as advisors to similar programs around the world.
+- GAB is part of the Girls Grant-making Network, an international network of women’s funds with girls’ grant-making programs.
+Within this network, GAB members serve as advisers to similar programs around the world.

 - Bridge of Hope $5,000 Supportive Services for Homeless Women and Children to help end homelessness and poverty for single mothers and their children